emoudy/my-reads-v1/README.md

 If a book category is changed, the change should be reflected in the Main Page

 ### Routing
-The Main page should link to the Search page
-The Search page should link to the Main page
+The Main page should link to the Search page (/search) The Search page should link to the Main page (/)

 ### Code Functionality
 State Management should be handled correctly
 The code should run without errors and formatted properly.

-# License
+## License
-It is free sofware and may be distributed for learning purposes.
+MyReads is free sofware and may be distributed for learning purposes.

-# Information about the course in Udacity
+## Information about the course in Udacity
 https://www.udacity.com/course/react-nanodegree--nd019